growapehr/discovery/README.md

 #### For Project Members

 - Edit files directly in the repository
-- Create branches for larger contributions
+- Create branches for Pull Request review
 - Follow the same quality guidelines

 ### 📝 What to Contribute